HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

       set NODE_EXTRA_CA_CERTS=C:\Users\myUser\my-cert.pem
       ```

+**Method B: Adding certificate to the system truststore**
-   2. Add certificate to the truststore on your operating system.
+Add the certificate to the truststore on your operating system.

 !!!important
     In local or development environments, you may want to disable this security feature to allow connections to services with self-signed or invalid certificates.
 By setting `NODE_TLS_REJECT_UNAUTHORIZED` to `0`, you can bypass certificate validation.
 This can be useful for testing, but it should never be used in production environments because it can expose your application to potential security risks.